Tiny-Foxes/RyutoSetsujin-Customizations/README.md

 # uNintended
 That HAS to be uNintended game design.
 Also, combo breaks are highlighted in white.
 Neat touch, right?
 (Based off of the Nintendo logo)

+# Pocket
+Go obtain them all...
+I think...
+(Based off of the Pokémon logo)

 As I add more judgment fonts, I'll give them descriptions here.